Trevor Lock: Stand up

-Between 2005 and 2008 he worked with Paul Foot as writer and a double act partner appearing live and on Television in 'Edinburgh And Beyond'.
+Between 2005 and 2008 he worked with Paul Foot as a writer and a double act partner appearing live and on Television in 'Edinburgh And Beyond'.

 Radio

 Lock has had two of his plays broadcast on Afternoon Play on BBC Radio 4: Something You Should Know and Travel Sick.
 Both of which were co-written with his then-partner Sem Devillart and the latter deals with his time travelling in Peru.

 Lock appeared with Russell Brand and Matt Morgan on Brand's Saturday night BBC Radio 2 show, and appeared alongside the pair on Brand's Sunday morning show on BBC 6 Music.
 He was often referred to by the nickname 'Cocky Locky'.

 He was often teased by his co-hosts for supposedly being cruel to animals, as well as for telling several stories involving a boot coming through a ceiling and lying or inventing anecdotes.
 The first of these themes came after a show based on the theme, "What Have I Done To Deserve This?" in which Lock told a story in which the parish vicar noticed a mouse had drowned in Lock's fish-tank.
 Brand and Morgan would regularly deride Lock about this and other anecdotes, exaggerating them for comedic purposes.

 The show also featured "Trevor's Sonic Enigma" which Brand and Morgan dubbed "Trevor done a Noise".
 This was meant to be a short clip of sound effects and voices (all done by Lock) which would enable listeners to guess the title of a song.
 These enigmas were mocked for being misleading, confusing or overly long.
 Winners were invited to join the presenters in the studio the next week.
 Another regular item was "Challenge Trevor" in which Lock was set a list of undesirable challenges by the listeners.
 These ranged from eating lemons to serenading Noel Gallagher with an Oasis song in Lock's Elvis Presley voice.

 A running joke was that Brand would shout at Lock: "Eat your fudge!".
 This catchphrase stemmed from a particular broadcast when Brand presented him with large quantities of the foodstuff (in a short-lived attempt to "be nice" to him).
 The catchphrase was continued for the duration of the 6 Music show, and people went as far to shout out the phrase at his stand-up shows.